-My mornings start with coffee.
-Coffee and a phone call with my mom.
+My mornings start with coffee: coffee and a phone call with my mom.

 When I was a young adult, I called my mom first thing when I got to work (because I am old and we didn’t have cell phones yet!)
-Hectic from the rush out the door, frantic from sitting in a stalled line of cars, worried I would be late to a job I really didn’t even enjoy — the call settled me, grounded me for my day.
-The call reminded me what was important — what I should hold on to and what I should let go.
+Hectic from the rush out the door, frantic from sitting in a stalled line of cars, worried I would be late to a job I didn’t even enjoy — the call settled me, grounded me for my day.
+The call reminded me what was important — what I should hold on to and let go.

 I always called my mom every day

-My mother died this fall and her absence left a gaping hole
+My mother died this fall, and her absence left a gaping hole

 My mom passed away in October…and I am lost.
 I don’t know how to start my day.
 I don’t know who to call.
 My mom cared so deeply about the most trivial parts of my life.
 She cared about the stain on my carpet.
 The dress I got was on sale.
 The recipe I was trying for dinner.